 Maintain health, safety and welfare of horse, self and others.
-Demonstrate competence to coach with empathy, effect and understanding for the horse's capacity to learn and their wellbeing.
-Demonstrate competence to assess, evaluate and improve a competition horse and a rider working up to 1.15m as appropriate.
+Assessment Criteria Demonstrate competence to coach with empathy, effect and understanding for the horse's capacity to learn and their wellbeing.
+Demonstrate competence to assess, evaluate and improve a horse and rider combination preparing for assessment up to 1.10m using appropriate exercises.
 Be able to recognise, address and explain the effect of a rider's position and influence.
-Assessment Criteria Demonstrate understanding of strengths and limitations in show jumping horses and riders. - Control Cineria Demonstrate appropriate coaching styles and discuss a range of coaching styles.
+Demonstrate clear understanding of strengths and limitations in horses working with candidates and riders preparing for assessments.
+Demonstrate appropriate coaching styles and discuss a range of coaching styles.
 Demonstrate clear communication skills and develop rapport with the rider.
-Demonstrate understanding of requirements of show jumping competitions up to 1.20m.
-Be able to use the Training Scale as objective measurement criteria.
+Demonstrate understanding of requirements of all BHS assessments.
+Be able to use the Training Scale and the scale of marks as objective measurement criteria.
 Show ability to influence development and future planning.
 Show ability to use a positive self-reflection process.
-Candidate will work with a partnership capable of working up to the required The range and scope of level. the section will include Horse/pony/rider capable of various qualities of work from limited to very good.
+The range and scope of Candidate will work with a partnership capable of working up to the required level. the section will include Horse/pony/rider capable of various qualities of work from limited to very good.
 Sole or shared use of an enclosed arena either surfaced or on grass.

 Section 3.
-Young, green or inexperienced combination of horse and rider (8)
+Coach development (8)

-An aire tarie le public profeste que de cue de financia de la cue de cue Maintain health, safety and welfare of horse, self and others.
+Assessment Criteria Maintain health, safety and welfare of horse, self and others including understanding of risk assessment.
 Demonstrate competence to coach with empathy, effect and understanding for the horse's capacity to learn and their wellbeing.
-Demonstrate competence to assess, evaluate and improve a young, green or inexperienced combination of horse and rider working up to 90cm as appropriate.
-Be able to recognise, address and explain the effect of a rider's position and influence.
-Assessment Criteria Demonstrate appropriate coaching styles and discuss a range of coaching styles.
-Demonstrate clear communication skills and develop rapport with the rider.
-Demonstrate understanding of strengths and limitations in show jumping horses and riders.
-Demonstrate understanding of requirements of show jumping competitions up to 90cm.
+Demonstrate competence to assess, evaluate and improve, demonstrating where necessary, a coach at BHS Stage 4 level or equivalent as they work with riders over simulated cross-country fences.
+Be able to recognise and explain a range of coaching styles.
+Show clear understanding of strengths and limitations in coaches who are developing their skills.
+Demonstrate competence to deliver appropriate and effective feedback.
+Demonstrate competence to deliver appropriate and effective feedback.
+Demonstrate understanding of requirements of all coaching assessments.
 Be able to use the Training Scale as an objective measurement criteria.
 Show ability to influence development and future planning.
 Show ability to use a positive self-reflection process.
-The range and scope of Candidate will work with a partnership capable of working up to the required level. the section will include Horse/pony/rider capable of various qualities of work from limited to very good.
+The range and scope of the section will include Candidate will work with a coach capable of working up to the required level.
+Two or three horse/pony/rider combinations capable of various qualities of work from limited to very good.
+Sole use of an enclosed area either surfaced or on grass.